-In May 2020, we made changes to the eligibility criteria for Advanced Teacher Status (ATS) to widen its accessibility to more advanced teachers across FE, whilst importantly retaining the same awarding criteria.
+In May 2020, we made changes to the eligibility criteria for Advanced Teacher Status (ATS) to widen its accessibility to more advanced teachers across post-14 education, whilst importantly retaining the same awarding criteria.
 It is vital that we continue to raise professionalism in the sector but in a way that ensures ATS is still the gold standard for professional status.
-The explanation below sets out the journey we took in making this decision.

 Since its launch in 2017, over 100 members have now achieved this prestigious status.
 One of the eligibility criteria from launch was that ATS applicants must hold either Qualified Teacher Learning Skills (QTLS) status or QTS as well as a minimum of four years’ teaching experience.
 Over the past three years we have heard regular feedback from individuals that they would like to complete ATS, but don’t hold QTLS.
 Early in 2020 we decided to consider whether we should introduce an alternative route to ATS.

 In February, the Education and Training Foundation (ETF) commissioned the independent research organisation SQW to undertake research into an alternative route to ATS.
-SQW surveyed a total of 292 individuals, in March, and requested their thoughts about an alternative route to ATS.
-Of those who responded, 63 per cent worked in teaching roles, with the majority of the rest (an additional 25 per cent) working in senior leadership positions.
+SQW surveyed a total of 292 individuals in March and requested their thoughts about an alternative route to ATS.
+Of those who responded, 63% worked in teaching roles, with the majority of the rest (an additional 25%) working in senior leadership positions.
 Of those who responded, 174 held QTLS/QTS, four held ATS and 122 held neither.
-Some interviewees questioned why QTLS/QTS was a pre-requisite for joining the ATS programme.
+Some interviewees questioned why QTLS/QTS was a prerequisite for joining the ATS programme.
 A few suggested that other qualifications (such as professional or subject qualifications) should be adequate, or alternatively, just an endorsement from the teacher’s senior management team should be sufficient evidence that a teacher has the skills needed to undertake ATS.

 Also, in March, we held a workshop with the Society for Education and Training (SET) member-led Practitioner Advisory Group (PAG) to explore ways in which the diverse needs of the sector could benefit from ATS.
 The PAG felt that ATS “Currently gave no value to experiential service” and pointed out that the “Chartered College of Teaching did not have a requirement to undertake QTS”.